vllm-project/vllm/examples/guided_decoding.md

     }

 Using this schema, we may construct the model prompt.
 Here, we give the model our instruction, the schema, and the sentence.
-Note that while outlines does force the output to conform to the JSON schema, it is still useful to tell the model what that schema is.
+Note that while Outlines does force the output to conform to the JSON schema, it is still useful to tell the model what that schema is.
 Remember, at their core, LLMs are next-token predictors, they do well when the tokens you want are easy to understand with the information given.

 Using this prompt, we construct the messages object and call the LLM using the client object from earlier.
 Note that we include the `user_schema` as part of the `guided_json` in the `extra_body`.
 You may do a similar operation with curl or offline LLM.